ozayakcan/ai-chat-flutter/README.md

   static String get brainShopApiKey => "your_brain_shop_api_key";

-  // For checking updates from github.
+  // For checking updates from github, your repo should be public.
   // Your release names should ends with your app version for this.
 Example release name: v0.3.8 static String get githubReleaseBranch => "master"; // Your release branch name.